westerndevs/western-devs-website/source/_posts/2020-05-22-kubernetes-my-journey-part-2.md

 ## Pre-defined Assumptions

 So, there are a bunch of things that we're decided before me arriving on the scene!
-These decisions drove all my initial decision making to just get the project started.
+These decisions governed my initial decision making to just get the project started.

 ### We're going to the cloud